Ukraine refuses to surrender Mariupol as Russia warns of humanitarian 'catastrophe'

 In his latest appeal for help from abroad, Ukrainian President Volodymyr Zelenskiy addressed the Israeli parliament by video link on Sunday and questioned Israel's reluctance to sell its Iron Dome missile defence system to Ukraine.

-Speaking in his daily video appeal to Ukrainians, Zelenskiy later welcomed the mediation efforts of Israeli Prime Minister Naftali Bennett, who has held numerous calls with him and Russian President Vladimir Putin.
+Zelenskiy also welcomed the mediation efforts of Israeli Prime Minister Naftali Bennett, who has held numerous calls with him and Russian President Vladimir Putin.

-"Mr. Bennett is trying to find a way of holding talks...
-We are grateful for his efforts, so that sooner or later we will begin to have talks with Russia, possibly in Jerusalem," Zelenskiy said.
+He said in his daily video address to Ukrainians that "sooner or later we will begin to have talks with Russia, possibly in Jerusalem".

 Mariupol's council said on Telegram that several thousand residents had been "deported" to Russia over the past week.
 Russian news agencies said buses had carried hundreds of refugees from Mariupol to Russia in recent days.